Director, Global Gateway

 International & Global Studies, Cultural Studies, Multicultural & Global Competence Training, Cross-Cultural Management, Curriculum Development and Instructional Design

-Honors College, and UM’s Summer Film Institute.
+Honors College, the College of Education and Human Sciences and UM’s Summer Film Institute.

-These courses were previously offered in other departments on campus:
+These courses were previously offered on campus:

-Cultural Savvy Through Film (upper division undergraduate)
+Cultural Savvy Through Film (400-level, upper division undergraduate)

-Cultural and Global Competence (upper division undergraduate)
+Cultural and Global Competence (400-level, upper division undergraduate)

-Cross-Cultural Management (upper division undergraduate)
+Cross-Cultural Management (400-level, upper division undergraduate/graduate)

 Dr. Fluck enjoys cooking, photography, skiing and classical music.